broadinstitute/warp/website/docs/Pipelines/snM3C/README.md

 ## Citing the snM3C Pipeline

-If you use the snM3C Pipeline in your research, please consider citing our preprint:
+If you use the snM3C Pipeline in your research, please identify the pipeline in your methods section using the [snM3C SciCrunch resource identifier](https://scicrunch.org/resources/data/record/nlx_144509-1/SCR_025041/resolver?q=SCR_025041&l=SCR_025041&i=rrid:scr_025041).

+* Ex: *snM3C Pipeline (RRID:SCR_025041)*

+Please cite the following publication the snM3C pipeline:

+Lee, DS., Luo, C., Zhou, J. et al. Simultaneous profiling of 3D genome structure and DNA methylation in single human cells.
+Nat Methods 16, 999–1006 (2019). https://doi.org/10.1038/s41592-019-0547-z

+Please also consider citing our preprint:

 Degatano, K.; Awdeh, A.; Dingman, W.; Grant, G.; Khajouei, F.; Kiernan, E.; Konwar, K.; Mathews, K.; Palis, K.; Petrillo, N.; Van der Auwera, G.; Wang, C.; Way, J.; Pipelines, W. WDL Analysis Research Pipelines: Cloud-Optimized Workflows for Biological Data Processing and Reproducible Analysis.
 Preprints 2024, 2024012131. https://doi.org/10.20944/preprints202401.2131.v1

 ## Consortia support
 This pipeline is supported by the [BRAIN Initiative](https://braininitiative.nih.gov/) (BICCN and BICAN).

 If your organization also uses this pipeline, we would like to list you!
 Please reach out to us by contacting the [WARP Pipeline Development team](mailto:warp-pipelines-help@broadinstitute.org).

+## Acknowledgements
+We are immensely grateful to the members of the BRAIN Initiative ([BICAN](https://brainblog.nih.gov/brain-blog/brain-issues-suite-funding-opportunities-advance-brain-cell-atlases-through-centers) Sequencing Working Group) and [SCORCH](https://nida.nih.gov/about-nida/organization/divisions/division-neuroscience-behavior-dnb/basic-research-hiv-substance-use-disorder/scorch-program) for their invaluable and exceptional contributions to this pipeline.
+Our heartfelt appreciation goes to our collaborators and the developers of these tools, Hanqing Liu, Wei Tian, Wubin Ding, Huaming Chen, Chongyuan Luo, and the entire laboratory of Joseph Ecker.

 ## Feedback